Submissions

 The editors of Disability Studies Quarterly are happy to consider proposals for a special issue.
 Proposals should include:

-1. A 500 word abstract outlining your topic, current research and issues in the field, and the gaps in research your issue hopes to address.
+1. A five hundred-word abstract outlining your topic, current research and issues in the field, and the gaps in research your issue hopes to address.
+You may add additional length to highlight your experience as editors and describe your approach to editing and working with authors and manuscripts.

-2. A one page CV of the special issue editor(s).
+2. A short CV for the special issue editor(s).
+This should also highlight your editing accomplishments.

 4. A plan for soliciting and collecting scholarship from a wide range of academics, activists (if appropriate), and independent scholars.

-It is the responsibility of guest editors, once selected, to solicit submissions, arrange for peer reviews, make appropriate selections of quality pieces, copy-edit selected articles, and work within the DSQ database to submit publication ready materials.
-It is necessary to acquire full contact details for all contributors.
+It is the responsibility of Guest Editors, once selected, to solicit submissions, arrange for peer reviews, referee the peer review process, make appropriate selections of quality pieces, copyedit selected articles, and work within the DSQ database to manage the editorial workflow and submit publication-ready materials.
+Please submit full contact details for all contributors.
 Guest Editors are expected to update DSQ editors regularly on the progress and process of the special issue.

 Interested parties should send materials to the journal editors' email at: dsqeditors@disstudies.org.